 HOW SOON WILL THE RECIPIENT GET THE FUNDS?

-Funds transferred between First Security Bank account holders and any other bank on the NYCE network will transfer once the receiver has entered their information to receive the payment.
-Funds transferred between banks and across other bank networks can take from 1-3 business days which is the typical expectation for a debit card transaction.
+Funds transferred between First Security Bank account holders and any other bank on the NYCE network will transfer immediately.
+Funds transferred between banks and across other bank networks can take from 1-3 business days, which is the typical expectation for a debit card transaction.

 HOW LONG DOES THE RECIPIENT HAVE TO PICK UP THE TRANSFER?

 Once the sender submits the transfer, there is a 36-hour window for the receiver to click on the link and view the send details.
 Then the recipient has 72 hours to enter their information and receive the funds.
-After the transfer window expires the sender must enter another transfer if they wish to continue the transaction.
+After the transfer window expires, the sender must enter another transfer if they wish to continue the transaction.
 If this situation occurs, the sender will see an ‘expired’ message in their transaction history for the transaction.
-On-network transfers occur immediately once the recipient’s information has been entered.
+First Security Bank account holders (send & receiver) and NYCE network recipients occur immediately once the recipient’s information has been entered.

 WHY WOULD THE RECIPIENT RECEIVE AN ERROR MESSAGE THAT THEIR DEBIT CARD IS INELIGIBLE TO RECEIVE FUNDS?